Droid00000/Frost/README.md

 ## Installation

-Ruby version 3.3, a PostgreSQL database, a Lavalink node, and Docker is needed to run the bot.
+Ruby version 3.3, a PostgreSQL database, and Docker is needed to run the bot.

 1. **Install the latest version of Ruby**